mainwp/mainwp.dev/guides/templates/getting-started-template.md

 <strong>Next step (if building an Extension):</strong> Step 3a of 4
 </div>

-If you're building a standalone extension, follow these steps:
+If you're building a standalone extension follow these steps:

 1. Start with the MainWP Development Extension template
 2. Customize the plugin information